ag88/stm32duino_spi_dma/README.md

 # stm32duino_spi_dma
 SPI with DMA for stm32duino

-## This is preliminary / experimental / pre-alpha codes
+## This is preliminary / experimental / pre-alpha / untested codes

-This is preliminary / experimental / pre-alpha codes still being changed.
+This is preliminary / experimental / pre-alpha / untested codes still being changed.